Iain Sinclair: Peru

 In June 2019, Sinclair travelled to Lima to begin retracing the journey of his great-grandfather, Arthur Sinclair, to "the source of the Amazon" as described in the 1895 book In Tropical Lands.
 Travelling with his daughter, Farne, filmmaker Grant Gee, and poet and translator Adolfo Barberá del Rosal, the journey was expected to result in a range of artistic responses including podcasts, film and various books.
 The journey was partly funded by the British Film Institute's documentary fund and part by crowdfunding.
 The expedition provided material for an essay-feature film entitled The Gold Machine, released in 2022.
 A book by Sinclair with the same title was also published in 2021.
 A small selection of prose-poetry inspired by the trip was published by Earthbound Press.

 Recognition and awards

 In an interview with This Week in Science in 2004, William Gibson said that Sinclair was his favourite author.

 Sinclair was elected a Fellow of the Royal Society of Literature in 2009.

-In 2013 he became a visiting professor at the University for the Creative Arts.
+In 2013, he became a visiting professor at the University for the Creative Arts.

 In October 2018, the University of Surrey reported that Sinclair had been appointed "distinguished writer in residence" with their School of Literature and Languages.

 Personal life

-As of 2010 Sinclair lived in Haggerston, in the London Borough of Hackney, and had a flat in Marine Court, the art deco building modelled after an ocean liner in St Leonards-on-Sea, East Sussex.
+As of 2010, Sinclair lived in Haggerston, in the London Borough of Hackney, and had a flat in Marine Court, a building designed in the Streamline Moderne style in St Leonards-on-Sea, East Sussex.